Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction: Abstract

 \section{Abstract}

 Few-shot relational learning for static knowledge graphs (KGs) has drawn greater interest in recent years, while few-shot learning for temporal knowledge graphs (TKGs) has hardly been studied.
 Compared to KGs, TKGs contain rich temporal information, thus requiring temporal reasoning techniques for modeling.
 This poses a greater challenge in learning few-shot relations in the temporal context.
-In this paper, we revisit the previous work related to few-shot relational learning in KGs and extend two existing TKG reasoning tasks, i.e., interpolated and extrapolated link prediction, to the one-shot setting.
+In this paper, we follow the previous work that focuses on few-shot relational learning on static KGs and extend two fundamental TKG reasoning tasks, i.e., interpolated and extrapolated link prediction, to the one-shot setting.
 We propose four new large-scale benchmark datasets and develop a TKG reasoning model for learning one-shot relations in TKGs.
-Experimental results show that our model can achieve superior performance on all datasets in both interpolation and extrapolation tasks.
+Experimental results show that our model can achieve superior performance on all datasets in both TKG link prediction tasks.